AshkanRafiee/RaheHal/README.md

 ## Usage
 Windows
-> Double click on the downloaded batch/exe file and:
+> Double click on the downloaded batch file and:
 >
 > Use Y/y in the Console to Activate the Methods!
 >